almostengr/trafficpi/README.md

 the mentioned options below depending on your budget.
 Using LEDs is cheaper than getting an actual traffic light.

-* Raspiberry Pi 3 (May work on other models, but has been tested on Raspberry Pi 3)
+* Raspiberry Pi 3 (May work on other models, but has only been tested on Raspberry Pi 3)
 * Raspiberry Pi power suppy
-* Micro SD card (to run the OS)
+* Micro SD card (to run the OS and store project files)
 * USB keyboard (mouse optional)
 * HDMI display
 * I2C 16x2 LCD Display
 * Breadboard Jumper Cables
 * Breadboard (optional)
-* Python 2.7.9 (May work with later versions, but has only be tested with 2.7.9)
+* Python 2.7.9 (May work with later versions, but has only been tested with 2.7.9)
 * Raspbian Jessie (May work on other OSs, but has only been tested with Raspbian Jessie)

 ### LED Option